nclsbayona/MyResume-pandoc/markdown/resume.md

 Nicolas Esteban Bayona Ordoñez
 ============

-> Systems engineering student with an emphasis on advanced software development and digital security, passionate about cloud technologies and the use of technology to improve people's lives.
+> Systems engineering student with an emphasis on advanced software development and digital security, passionate about cloud technologies, software development, software architecture and the use of technology to improve people's lives.

 > • ![LinkedIn:](https://raw.githubusercontent.com/nclsbayona/MyResume/master/linkedin-logo.png) **[https://www.linkedin.com/in/nclsbayona](https://www.linkedin.com/in/nclsbayona)**